benmneb/vomad.life/content/chiang-mai-food.md

 Their menu is pretty basic.
 It essentially consists of lots of different vegetable stir fry options.
 You can choose to have the vegetables with or without rice.
 The owner/manager is a lovely lady who speaks good English, which makes ordering very easy.

-<prominent-img src="chiang-mai-food/lada-cover" caption="Just a sample of some of the choices from the large menu at Lada Vegetarian."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/lada-cover" caption="Just a sample of some of the choices from the large menu at Lada Vegetarian."></prominent-img>

 Because all the meals here will only set you back 50 baht per plate, you can get two to four options for the price of one meal at nearly every other place that's on this guide.
 However, you can literally taste the difference.